 The new TripAdvisor expands its community beyond travellers to also include brands, social media influencers, publishers and friends.
 Travellers can follow and connect with individuals or content creators who share information that is relevant to their interests.

 TripAdvisor members will be able to create and view new forms of content including photos, videos and articles.
-Members will also have the ability to create “Trips,” which can be in-depth travel guides, itineraries or simple wish lists of things to do while traveling.
+Members will also have the ability to create “Trips,” which can be in-depth travel guides, itineraries or simple wish lists of things to do while travelling.
 Trips can be made private and saved for personal use or shared with the community to inspire and help others.

 A “travel feed” will enable TripAdvisor members to discover more relevant information faster when planning travel.
 Assisted throughout the entire travel planning process, members can draw advice and inspiration from their friends, family and trusted experts.